 A competitive starting base salary can attract better candidates to your vacant roles.
 This can prove crucial when your industry faces an employment crisis, on top of the skills gap reported for years in the UK market.

-To keep base salary competitive within your business, use Croner’s salary benchmarking tool.
+To keep your base salary competitive within your business, use Croner’s salary benchmarking tool.

 Compensation and bonuses

-Another way to attract and keep the right employees for your business is through offering a competitive compensation package.
+Another way to attract and keep the right employees for your business is by offering a competitive compensation package.

 Start by getting a good understanding of base salary versus total compensation.
 Simply put, total compensation is comprised of base salary plus bonus.